TBRSS/proctor/README.md

 # proctor
-### _Paul M. Rodriguez <pmr@ruricolist.com>_

-Proctor is a new Common Lisp test framework.
-How is it different from the many existing Common Lisp test frameworks?
+Proctor is a Common Lisp test framework, designed for large, resource-intensive test suites.

+How is it different from other Common Lisp test frameworks?
 It treats tests as build targets.
 You can very precisely specify the dependencies of a test – from system versions to files to individual Lisp bindings and OS environment variables – and the test, once passed, will only be re-run if those dependencies change.

 ## API

+The API of Proctor, as far as defining tests and test suites is concerned, is a subset of [FiveAM][].

+- `def-suite`
+- `in-suite`
+- `test`
+- `is`
+- `is-false`
+- `is-true`
+- `signals`
+- `finishes`

+Dependencies are defined using the syntax of [Overlord][].

 ## Examples